-- push your thumb in the dough if it totally disappears when the dough is under-proofed (not ready to bake)
+- push your thumb in the dough, if it totally disappears, then the dough is under-proofed (not ready to bake)

 This proofing technique you will learn by trial and error.
 Trust me, we have all had some loaves not bake exactly right, it’s okay, it still tastes fabulous!